 Note: Candidates are considered for admission without regard to race, color, religion, national origin, disability, or gender.

-- Scanned copies of your current academic transcript and any completed diploma (BSc, MSc, etc.) in PDF format.
+- Transcript and Diploma: Scanned copies of your current academic transcript and any completed diploma (BSc, MSc, etc.) in PDF format.
 An English explanation is required for transcripts that are not written in English.

 - The applicant’s scientific interests and aspirations, and

 - What the applicant hopes to gain from undertaking graduate studies at OIST.

 - Passport: The application system requires applicants to submit a passport number and upload a scan of their passport photo page.
 It is essential that applicants from outside Japan have a valid passport for travel to Japan.
 You must supply your passport details in the application process.

 - Recommendation Letter: Each applicant is required to have at least 2 and no more than 5 letters of recommendation from appropriate academic referees.
 As a rule, it is very helpful for the admissions committee to have three or more letters: two is a minimum requirement.
 In the online application system, the applicant will enter the name and email of each recommender.
 The system will then contact the referee directly for their letter.